panicmechanic/ZMD/Readme.md

 - Fatal poison warning is whiffy
 - Xp bar isn't rendering properly
 - Paralyze is tripled when lightning goes off and you are paralyzed
-- lgihtning mutation blue colour doesn't stay when you move but does when you pass with '5  '
+- lightning mutation blue colour doesn't stay when you move but does when you pass with '5'
+- Add a slice in half effect that colours squares directly beihnd the enemy red.
+By subtracting monster.x and y from player.x and y and figuring out which changed and in which direction (+ or -) and rolling for a number of squares and if not blocked to paint those squares.